jordwalke/one-click.js/README.md

 - Send static HTML/JS bundles to people that they can double click to open.
 - Hit reload in the browser to refresh.
 Works offline.

+### Try:

+Download this repo and double click the `./example/index.html` (that's sort of the whole point).

 ### Using:

-Just include a script tag like this, specifying a `data-main` entrypoint module to load:
+Either start with the example, or include a script tag like this in your project, specifying a `data-main` entrypoint module to load:

 ```html
 <script type="text/javascript" src="./one-click.js" data-main="./my-module.js">